mlavi/hugo/content/post/git-for-operators.md

 # FAQ

 Question
-: Can you give an example of how Git helps a Sales Engineer (or operator)?
+: Can you give an example of how Git helps an operator?

 Answer
 : Take a look at the [Collaboration](#collaboration-pulls-forks-and-submodules) section, where the bootcamp automation scripts save SEs multiple hours for any demo or experiment, preventing mistakes when setting up a new cluster for a bootcamp, Global Tech Summit, etc. and were the basis or contributed to GTS2019 EMEA and APAC hackathon winners.
 This work has paid off 10,000 times the investment, enabled thousands of SEs, saved immeasurable SE hours, powered uncountable demos, and continues to improve for more use cases/labs.